Owl-Listener/ai-design-field-guide/README.md

 ## About

-Built by [MC Dean](https://marieclairedean.substack.com).
-Senior designer, philosopher of AI.
+Built by [MC Dean](https://marieclairedean.substack.com). designer, philosopher of AI.
 I write about the intersection of design and AI at MC Dean Percolates on Substack.

 This repo is part of ongoing work on what it means to design well in a world where the execution layer is increasingly automated.
 The interesting work is in what you bring to the conversation before the tool generates anything.